Crafts That Double as Lesson Reminders

 Why Reminder Crafts Work Better

 Kids learn through repetition and visual cues.
-Seeing lesson reminder regularly helps cement what they learned.
+Seeing lesson reminders regularly helps cement what they learned.

-When craft serves actual purpose kids value it more than just decoration.
+When a craft serves an actual purpose kids value it more than just decoration.
 They keep it longer and pay more attention to it.

 Physical objects trigger memories way better than just trying to remember abstract concepts.